 Spain officially recognises couples regardless of gender.
 This means that a couple with an EU and a non-EU partner (common-law or married) have official state recognition.

-Spain also has a provision to grant residency to the non-EU partner for officially consummated common-law partnerships and marriages.
-The marriage procedure needs no explanation but there is a standard process for creating a common-law partnership.
-In Spanish, this is a “pareja de hecho“.
-This is another road to residency but it obviously has serious personal implications and commitments.
+Spain also allows residency for the non-EU partner for officially consummated common-law partnerships and marriages.
+The marriage procedure needs no explanation, but there is a standard process for creating a common-law partnership.
+In Spanish, this is called a “pareja de hecho“ and is another road to residency, but it obviously has serious personal implications and commitments.

 I often refer to this as the “Outer Limits” law.

 Please feel free to investigate this to the last syllable because it truly sounds like the “Outer Limits”.

 Spain has a law called the “arraigo social”.
 A section of this law is the “arraigo laboral“.
 This section of the law offers people who are not from the EU the possibility of gaining residency if they can prove they have been living and working in Spain for at least two years.
 But, of course, implicit in this is that they have been working illegally because, as we all know, non-EUs who are not EU residents cannot work in Spain, right!

 Hold on a minute!
 Everyone says you cannot work in Spain without a work permit.